Online Basic Requirements

 Q. Where can I get a receipt?
 Your receipt will be provided on your application confirmation page which you can print out for your records.
 You will also receive an email that confirms your application has been submitted.

 Q. What happens if there is an issue with my online application?
-You may be contacted by email to clarify a query with your application.
+If there is an issue with your application or with your photo submission an alert will be sent to you by post or to the e-mail address provided in your application.
+Please, check your spam folder as sometimes the e-mail alert will be directed there.
 If you do not meet the criteria for online submission, your application will be cancelled.

 Q. I received a clarification e-mail and sent my reply.
 How much longer will it take to process my application?
 If the issue has been resolved it will take approx. 5-10 working days to reprocess.